collabnix/docker-community-extensions/README.md

 ### Step 4.
 List the Extension

- You can also check that the extension has been installed succesfully using the following CLI command:
+ You can also check that the extension has been installed successfully using the following CLI command:

 ```
  docker extension ls